dart-lang/site-www/src/_guides/language/effective-dart/style.md

 ### DO name extensions using `UpperCamelCase`.

 Like types, extensions should capitalize the first letter of each word (including the first word), and use no separators.

-{:.good-style}
+{:.good}
 <?code-excerpt "misc/lib/effective_dart/style_good.dart (extension-names)"?>
 {% prettify dart %}
 extension MyFancyList<T> on List<T> { ... }